What is cryptorchidism?

 In most cases of cryptorchidism, the testicle is retained in the abdomen or in the inguinal canal (the passage through the abdominal wall into the genital region through which a testicle normally descends).
 Sometimes, the testicle may be located in the subcutaneous tissues (just under the skin) in the groin region, between the inguinal canal and the scrotum.

 In cases of abdominal cryptorchidism, the testicle cannot be felt from the outside.
-Abdominal ultrasound or radiographs (x-rays) may be performed to determine the exact location of the retained testicle.
-Most cats have only one retained testicle, and this is called unilateral cryptorchidism.
+An abdominal ultrasound or radiographs (X-rays) may be performed to determine the exact location of the retained testicle, but this is not often done before surgery, as it is not required to proceed with surgery.

-Cryptorchidism affects approximately 1.7% of all cats but occurs more often in purebred or pedigreed cats.
-Persians and Himalayans are the most likely to have this condition, with 10% to 29% of these breeds affected.
+Cryptorchidism affects less than 2% of cats but may occur more often in purebred or pedigreed cats such as Persians, Himalayans, and Ragdolls.
 The condition is commonly seen in families of cats and appears to be inherited, although the exact cause is not fully understood.

 What is the treatment for cryptorchidism?

-Neutering and removal of the retained testicle(s) are recommended as soon as possible.
-If only one testicle is retained, the cat will have two incisions – one for extraction of each testicle.
+Neutering and removal of the retained testicle(s) are recommended.
+If only one testicle is retained, the cat will have two incisions - one for extraction of each testicle.
 If both testicles are in the inguinal canal, there will also be two incisions.
 If both testicles are in the abdomen, a single abdominal incision will allow access to both.

 What if I don't want to neuter my cat?